GeorgeAlTomeh/Fight-The-Dudes-Website/README.md

 Licence

-This project is under MIT License
+This project is under the MIT License.

 Author